Elriesa Theunissen-Fourie

 Elriesa Theunissen-Fourie (2 May 1993 – 5 April 2019) was a South African cricketer who played as a right-handed batter and right-arm medium bowler.
 She appeared in three One Day Internationals and one Twenty20 International for South Africa women's national cricket team in 2013.
 She played domestic cricket for North West.

-She was killed in a road accident in April 2019.
+She was killed in a road accident in April 2019, in which her child was also killed.